spicywebau/craft-odds-and-ends/README.md

 ```

 Multi environment config is supported.
 See [Craft's docs](https://craftcms.com/docs/4.x/config/#multi-environment-configs) for more info.
-See `config/tools.php` in this repo for an example that disables all fields and widgets.
+See `config/tools.php` in this repo for an example on how to disable any field and widget.

 ---